beakerbrowser/beakerbrowser.com/_docs/faq.md

 ---

-### How does a P2P site differ from a normal site?
+### How does a Dat site differ from a normal site?

-Other than the diference in protocols, P2P sites are more tightly "sandboxed."
+Other than the diference in protocols, Dat sites are more tightly "sandboxed."
 They are not allowed to access the network directly.
 That means you can't embed YouTube videos, use Google Analytics, or make Ajax requests home.
 This is to protect the privacy of users.

-Over time, we'll add features for P2P sites to request extra privileges.
+Over time, we'll add features for Dat sites to request extra privileges.
 Right now, your site will just need to be self-contained.

 ---